-Curricular information can be found on the Program and Philosophy area of the Miquon website, which includes a scope and sequence for each academic subject as well as the annual classroom and specialist curriculum reports that detail specific work completed the previous year.
+Curricular information can be found on our Program and Philosophy webpages, which includes a scope and sequence for each academic subject.
 Classroom emails, Instagram pages, and blogs are also a great source of curricular information.
 A printed copy of the Miquon Program and Curriculum Guide is available upon request.

-In addition, parents are also invited to several curriculum events throughout the year, such as Look Ahead Night, Specialists Night, Learning to Read Night, and/or Math Night.
-These events are designed to share program and curriculum highlights by grade level and demonstrate how we meet learning goals by our students' ages and developmental stages.
+Many classes will host an afternoon or evening event to culminate a unit of study, often in the spring.
+Delicious food is a typical feature, as is a dramatic or musical presentation.
+Families are invited and may get a call from the group teacher or class to lend a hand.
+Families are also invited to several curriculum events throughout the year, such as Look Ahead Night, Specialists Night, Learning to Read Night, and/or Math Night.
+These events are designed to share program and curriculum highlights by grade level and demonstrate how we meet learning goals at our students' different ages and developmental stages.